binxio/aws-cfn-update/README.md

 ```
 Options:
-  --resource TEXT                AWS::ApiGateway::RestApi body to update
+  --resource TEXT                AWS::ApiGateway::RestApi body to update [required]
-                                 [required]
   --open-api-specification PATH  defining the interface  [required]
   --api-gateway-extensions PATH  to add the the specification  [required]
-  --add-new-version              of the RestAPI resource and replace all
+  --add-new-version              of the RestAPI resource and replace all references
-                                 references
-  --keep INTEGER                 number of versions to keep, if --add-new-
+  --keep INTEGER                 number of versions to keep, if --add-new-version is specified
-                                 version is specified
 ```

 # lambda-inline-code - updates the inline code of an AWS::Lambda::Function resource.